.jpg)

 This is why so many people feel misled.
 You thought the company was handling your claim, not some random provider.

-Despite the frustration, extended warranties in themselves aren’t bad; A lot of the providers chosen by the payment companies are.
+Despite the frustration, credit card warranties in themselves aren’t bad; A lot of the providers chosen by the payment companies are.
 If these partners don’t operate well, you could have great service once and then next time, it could be a mess.

 “I found some contradictory information here, so I wanted to share my extended warranty experience with my Bank of America Customized Cash card.
 Something broke on Friday about three weeks after the warranty with the manufacturer expired.
 I filed a claim yesterday.
 The process was easy to complete online through Card Benefits Services.
 About an hour later, someone called me to request photos, which I submitted.
 This morning, I received another call asking me to purchase a replacement and submit the receipt.
 Also, they said I could purchase something similar, not identical.
 I did so, and roughly an hour after submitting the receipt, they released the funds for me to transfer to my checking account.
 I couldn’t be happier with the fast service.”